 1. Get Ready

-For questions about eligibility, claiming, merging duplicate listings or verifying a business –– read the guidelines for representing your business on Google, contact Google My Business (chat or email) or call Google My Business at 1-844-491-9665 (Monday to Friday, 9:00 am to 6:00 pm EST).
+Google My Business is a free service for brick and mortar locations and service area businesses to manage their business listings on Google Maps, Google Search and other Google products.
+For questions about eligibility, claiming, merging duplicate listings or verifying a business – read the guidelines for representing your business on Google, contact Google My Business (chat or email) or call Google My Business at 1-844-491-9665 (Monday to Friday, 9:00 am to 6:00 pm EST).

 To claim your business and begin the verification process, go to google.com/business (see image).
 Only business owners and authorized representatives can verify a business.